-Quick cook oats are thinner and more powdery than old fashioned oats, so your texture will be a little different as well.
+Quick cook oats are thinner and more powdery than old fashioned oats, so the texture of your granola will turn out a little different than pictured.

 Baking your peanut butter and honey granola for 30 minutes will get you a crunchy granola with a little bit of chewiness.

 If you like a very crunchy granola, try adding another 5 minutes to your baking time.